Key Takeaways

 What Is a Workers' Compensation Exemption?

-Who Qualifies for a Workers' Compensation Exemption
+Who Qualifies for a Workers' Compensation Exemption?

-Eligibility for workers' compensation exemptions varies by state and business type, but certain types of business owners and employees commonly qualify to opt out of mandatory coverage.
-Common exemption categories include:
+Eligibility for workers' compensation exemptions varies by state and business type, though certain owners and workers can opt out of mandatory coverage.

 Business Owners